rafalkaron/rafalkaron.github.io/content/_index.md

 Having a master's degree in teaching English and experience in education, I excel at:

-* Clearly formulating procedural steps
+* Formulating clear procedural steps
 * Onboarding new employees and conducting workshops
 * Efficiently communicating with my team and subject matter experts (SMEs)
 * Confidently demonstrating software or processes